Early Orthodontic Treatment for Kids

 Better brushing and flossing

-Reduced wear and tear on teeth
+Reduced wear on teeth

 A boost in confidence and self-esteem